9

 • 2

 I was thinking that, but I do think that it would still provide some convenience if you could turn the device off fully (as if it was turned off at the wall) in an automated way, even if it still needed to be turned on manually.
-Dec 27, 2017 at 14:01
+Commented Dec 27, 2017 at 14:01

 Your Answer